translate/translate/docs/commands/html2po.rst

 POT files and place them in *pot*.

 You can create and update PO files for different languages using the :doc:`pot2po` command.
-For example, you can create po files for a translation to Xhosa like this:
+For example, you can create PO files for a translation to Xhosa like this:

 ::

   pot2po -i pot -t site -o xh

-This will merge the pot files in *pot* into the po files in *xh* (if any).
+This will merge the POT files in *pot* into the PO files in *xh* (if any).

 And then, after editing the PO files in *xh*, you can generate the translated version of the web site like so: